crossplane/crossplane/docs/stacks-guide-azure.md

 After the Wordpress stack is installed, we will need the AKS Cluster it provisions to be able to communicate with the MySQL database it provisions.
-In Azure, we can do so using a [Virtual Network Rule][vnet-rule].
+In Azure, we can do so using a [Virtual Network Rule][azure-vnet-rule].
 However, the rule cannot be created until after the MySQLInstance claim is created and satisfied, so we will start a short script to continually check if the database exists, and will create the rule if so.

 ```bash
 cat > vnet-rule.yaml <<EOF